kamranmunawar/Schools/README.md

 # PROJECT TITLE
 School information on the map

-## NON-TECHNICAL EXPLANATION OF YOUR PROJECT
+## NON-TECHNICAL EXPLANATION OF PROJECT
 This project is about data visualisation.
 Download data from ofstead and Office for National Statistics to view school information on a map.

 ## DATA